 Information required in a work plan for a mining licence

-For mining licence work plans, there are six key components required in a CE Plan (refer to Schedule 14 of the Regulations).
+For mining licence work plans, there are six key components required in a community engagement plan (refer to Regulation 46 of the Regulations).

 A detailed description or analysis is required of any community or individual that may be directly impacted or that may interact with the mining activities authorised by the licence.